Our wonderful people in alphabetical order!

 Robert M. Anthony, PhD.

-Rob is an Associate Professor at Harvard Medical School, and Principle Investigator at MGH in the Center for Immunology and Inflammatory Diseases.
+Rob is an Associate Professor at Harvard Medical School, Frisbie Family MGH Research Scholar 2021-2026, and Principal Investigator at MGH in the Center for Immunology and Inflammatory Diseases.
 He joined the faculty in 2012 following a postdoctoral fellowship at the Rockefeller University.
 Outside the lab, he enjoys music, eating, traveling, and spending time with his family.

 Sayantan Banerjee, PhD.